joshmosh/sublime-text-config/README.md

-## (joshmosh) Sublime Text Config
+## Sublime Text Config

-Not just for Subime Text 2 but compatible with Sublime Text 3.
+Compatible with Sublime Text 2 and 3

-No need to clone this repository unless you have suggestions or notice that something goes out of date.